Haywoode Workman: Officiating

 While working out in Florida in the summer of 2001, he ran into NBA referee Bob Delaney, who asked him about trying to become a referee.
 There, he started refereeing local games and became involved with the Tampa Bay Pro-Am league.
 He started in California in 2002, working the pro-am leagues at Venice Beach and West Los Angeles out of his own pocket.
 Encouraged, he responded quickly by sending his resume when he heard the CBA was looking for new officials.
 He worked 15 games that CBA season and later worked the pre-draft camp in Chicago.
 In July 2003, he worked the NBA summer league in Boston.
 He moved up to refereeing NBDL games in 2004.

 Workman was on the NBA referee roster in 2006–07 and 2007–08 as a preseason referee, while working both of those seasons as an NBA Development League official.
 He was one of three NBA referees hired for the 2008–2009 season.
-He is the third ex-NBA player to become an NBA referee, the first two being Bernie Fryer and Leon Wood.
+He is the fourt ex-NBA player to become an NBA referee, the first being ((Stan Stutz)) Bernie Fryer and Leon Wood.

 Workman is working with the NBA league office to recruit other former NBA players and former college players to become referees.

 Personal life

 Workman lives in Tampa.
 His daughter Chasity played basketball for Oklahoma City University.
-Son Bryce Workman currently plays for Jacksonville University.
+His son Bryce currently plays for Jacksonville University.